 Please note that a literature review is not the same thing as a book review.
-See our handout on Writing Book Reviews for more information.
+See our Powerpoint presentation on Writing and Publishing Book Reviews for more information.

 Surveying the literature is necessary because scholarship is cumulative -- no matter what you write, you are standing on someone else's shoulders.
 Scholars must say something new while connecting what they say to what has already been said.

 Read on for more hints on how to approach a literature review, or follow the link to read a sample literature review written for Professor Jean Schroedel's Politics and Policy 300 course.

 A review article or review of the literature article considers the state and progress of current literature on a given topic or problem by organizing, integrating, and evaluating previously published books and articles.
 In short, a review article is a critical evaluation of material that has already been published.